whisthq/vm-scripts/linux/README.md

 Usage: `./cloud-0.sh && ./cloud-1.sh [VM/CONTAINER PASSWORD] [[OPTIONAL] PROTOCOL-BRANCH]`

 There are two Linux cloud scripts, `cloud-0.sh` and `cloud-1.sh`, which both need to be run one after another, since the packages installed in `cloud-0.sh` require rebooting.
 The cloud scripts can be run both locally via SSH with X redirection, by running `ssh -X fractal@[IP ADDRESS]`, or via a webserver.

-We prepare specific base disks which we clone for production users, so these only need to be run once to format the base disk.
+For VMs, we prepare specific base disks which we clone for production users, so these only need to be run once to format the base disk, while for containers we have base images pre-built.
 On Linux Ubuntu cloud computers and containers, the username is set to `fractal` for every instance.
 The following tasks are performed by the cloud scripts:

 - Update Linux
-- Set Automatic Time & Timezone
 - Install 7-Zip
 - Install Nvidia Tesla Public Drivers (in addition to GRID drivers, includes Cuda Toolkit 10.2)
 - Disable Tesla TCC mode to enable Tesla Graphics (WDM mode)